-We conducted our audit in accordance with auditing standards generally accepted in the

-United States of America; the standards applicable to financial statements contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, Audit Requirements for Federal Financial Statements.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial statements contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, Audit Requirements for Federal Financial Statements.
 These standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatements.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit and the report of other auditors provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.